Choosing the right office equipment is a big decision. There are so many brands, technologies, and features to choose from.

 While your monthly payments may be less when choosing to lease, over time, the total cost may actually be higher than buying.
 Plus, at the end of the agreement, there is no property left.

-You also need to be careful about the lease terms you agree to.
+You also need to be careful about the lease terms you agree to and what your options will be at lease expiry.
 Choose a reputable company with flexible agreements and a record of good service otherwise you may be stuck in a lease that only serves to frustrate you.

 Find Your Perfect Solution